 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Construction of the new road link between Feldwick Drive and Cass Street in the Kaiapoi East Regeneration Area started on 1 February 2018 and is expected to be finished in June 2018.
+Construction of the new road link between Feldwick Drive and Cass Street in the Kaiapoi East Regeneration Area started on 1 February 2018 and is expected to be finished towards the end of June 2018.